 • Benchmark: 100% of faculty and students will receive and successfully complete training for implicit bias reduction, diversity, and inclusion.

-• Outcomes: Data related to this goal will be published here via a table showing summarized training roster, faculty CV, and student record information.
+• Outcomes: Data related to this goal will be published here, representing faculty and student cohorts.

 Goal 4: Development of a diverse student body of academically-qualified PA matriculants.

-• Benchmark: 20% of matriculants will align with at least one of the following categories: 1) From counties identified as a medically-underserved area (MUA)* or health professions shortage area (HPSA)*, 2) “first in their family to attend college,” or 3) self-identified race/ethnicity as other than White.
+• Benchmark: 20% of matriculants will align with at least one of the following categories: 1) From counties identified as a medically-underserved area (MUA)* or health professions shortage area (HPSA)*, or 2) “first in their family to attend college”.

-• Outcomes: Data related to this goal will be published here via a table showing cohort-level composition of MUA matriculants / HPSA matriculants, “first in family” to attend college, and self-identifying as non-White.
+• Outcomes: Data related to this goal is published here via a table showing cohort-level composition of MUA matriculants / HPSA matriculants and “first in family to attend college.”

 *Information regarding MUA and HPSA sites can be found at HRSA.gov